oqc-community/qat/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Summarize your feature/enhancement**

+Give a descriptive summary of the feature/enhancement you would like to see.
+Try and be as precise as possible so the team can gauge whether it's something the team would like to see.

-A clear and concise description of what you want to happen.
+**Specific details of what you would like to see**

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+Describe the feature/enhancement in as much detail as you can, including supporting papers or external links that may act as better design references.

+The more information the better.